lionlai1989/AugmentusAssignment/README.md

   For example, `(0.6, 0.3, 0.1)` means position contributes 60%, color 30%, and normal 10% to the clustering distance metric.

 ## Experiment Results
-*(To be filled with quantitative and qualitative comparisons of the two approaches, including visual outputs and runtime.)*